isomerpages/mindef-cmpb-temp/index.md

         - title: Alternative pedestrian access to CMPB
           date: 27 March 2025
-          announcement: Visiting Timbre+ Hillview and outdoor amenities at CMPB from May to Jul 2025?
-Please note the pedestrian overhead bridge linking CMPB with Cashew MRT and the Rail Corridor linkway will open in Jul 2025.
+          announcement: Visiting Timbre+ Hillview and outdoor amenities at CMPB from May to July 2025?
+Do note that the pedestrian overhead bridge linking CMPB with Cashew MRT, and the Rail Corridor linkway will only open in July 2025.
 Pedestrians may walk into CMPB by Hillview Link (via Hillview Avenue).
           link_text: ""
           link_url: ""
 ---